thekhenzie/khendaniel.com/src/blog/_posts/2018-09-05-react-and-github-pages.md

 React and Github Pages
 ===

-While I'm enhancing my blog site, out of curiosity, I wonder if a React app can also be hosted in Github Pages.
-I thought of ReactJS because I'm using it as a front-end framework on my work now together with ASP.NET as back-end.
+While I'm enhancing my blog site,  I wonder if a React app can also be hosted in Github Pages.
+I thought of ReactJS because I'm using it as a front-end framework on my work together with ASP.NET as back-end.
 Of course, I did some research and yes, it is possible.
 So I'll share with you guys how do I do it.

 ---
 First, let me show you an introduction for the technologies we will use: